gmmatt/torgeternity/Readme.md

 v.
 2.3.2 - Pulp Powers Update
 - Updated perk types for all official releases to date (thanks @fscx!)
+- Updated perk data structure and perk item screen for pulp powers.
+Now, when you set up a pulp power item, you get two more tabs where you can create, select, and edit enhahcements and limitations.
 - Fixed a bug where skill test chat buttons didn't work while animated chat was turned off
 - Changed base fatigue to 2 (facepalm!)